Some unusual passport stamps to collect on your travels, from breakaway republics to the northernmost and southernmost post offices

 6. Llanfairpwllgwyngyll-gogerychwyrndrobwll-llantysilio-gogogoch, Wales, UK

 This large village in Wales with 58 characters has the longest place name in Europe and the second longest official one-word place name in the world.

-The James Pringle Weavers shop is one of Llanfairpwll’s (short name) main tourist attractions and can stamp your passport with the full Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch name.
+The small shop next to the train station is one of Llanfairpwll’s (short name) main tourist attractions and can stamp your passport with the full Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch name.
 (We had to hyphenate the title to fit it onto the page!)
-You can also buy a novelty train ticket featuring the platform name, record breaking in length.
+You can also buy a novelty train ticket featuring the platform name, also record-breaking in length.

 Not the easiest place in the world to access and for good reason: it is Earth’s southernmost continent and contains the South Pole.
 Most tourists visit from either Chilean or Argentine Tierra del Fuego, but some make the epic journey from New Zealand or South Africa.

 Antarctica is managed by more than 50 nations via the Antarctic Treaty System, so there are no official passport stamps.
 However, tour operators can arrange to visit scientific stations where visitors can get souvenir stamps.
-There is also an historic British post office at Port Lockroy which has souvenir stamps available.
+One of the most popular stops for visiting cruise ships is the world’s southernmost post office at the historic British base of Port Lockroy on the Antarctic Peninsula.

 Tristan da Cunha in the South Atlantic Ocean is 2,434 km (1,512 miles) from Saint Helena, 2,816 km (1,750 miles) from South Africa, and 3,360 km (2,090 miles) from South America.
 With a population of approximately 270, the main island of Tristan da Cunha is also the remotest inhabited island in the world.